mitrais-cdc-js/react-learning/README.md

 You should learn, in this order, without skipping ahead or learning concurrently:

 1. React itself
-2. JavaScript “bundlers” (e.g. Webpack)
+2. JavaScript “bundlers” (e.g. Webpack) and Debugging Tools
 3. ES6
 4. Redux